jameslaneconkling/falcor-sql-router/notes.md

 Collection:
 * collection:        a collection of 0+ nodes, and 0+ properties
+  * collection range types:
     * map collection   a collection of ids
     * list collection  a collection of indices
+  * collection positions:
+    * top-level        link to all data across entire dataset (e.g. personList or persons)
+    * relative         link to data relative to a specific domain (e.g. persons.id.brothers)
 * collectionQuery    a filter and/or sort operation on collection

 Links: